-Dr Sara Jul Jacobsen has a Ph.D. in women and militant Islam and great experience in researching radicalisation and extremism within Islamic milieus in Europe, particularly in Denmark.
-Her work mainly draws on online fieldwork and open-source studies to examine the outreach, push and pull factors and the instrumental use of gender in Islamic propaganda on social media.
-Sara focuses her research interests on gender, religious violence, and research methods.
-She has participated in international and national conferences on gender, radicalisation, and terrorism, as a key speaker and as a panelist.
-She also worked and published on counter-radicalisation issues focusing on the matter of gender and need for female specific PCVE-initiatives.
+Sara Jul Jacobsen has great experience conducting fieldwork within religious milieus in Europe, particularly in Denmark.
+Her research interests are gender, religion, and research methods.
+She has participated in international and national conferences on gender and religion as a key speaker or as a panellist.
+She also worked on and published on counter-radicalisation issues, focusing on gender, religion, and policy.

 Jacobsen, Sara Jul.
 “Calling on Women: Female-Specific Motivation Narratives in Danish Online Jihad Propaganda.”
 Perspectives on Terrorism 13, no. 4 (2019): 14–26. https://www.jstor.org/stable/26756700.

 Jacobsen, Sara Jul.
 2016. ““Mother”, “martyr wife” or ‘mujahida’: The Muslim Woman in Danish Online Jihadi Salafism.
 A Study of the Assigned Role of the Muslim Woman in Online Jihadi Communication”.
 Tidsskrift for Islamforskning 10 (1):165-87. https://doi.org/10.7146/tifo.v10i1.24880.